ocaml/opam/master_changes.md

   * Avoid reloading repository contents when the repo has no changes [#5043 @Armael]
   * Avoid rewriting cache is nothing changed [#5146 @rjbou]
   * On setting url fetch failure (sync or file error), revert url change and rollback to old one [#4967 @rjbou - fix #4780 #4779]
+  * Add Software heritage fallback when downloading archive source, triggered when all urls and cache fails, with confirmation [#4859 @rjbou @zapashcanon]

 ## Lock
   * Fix lock generation of multiple interdependent packages [#4993 @AltGr]